 - 1. Ejection Seat Training: The following objectives shall be covered during Items a, b, or c; proper fit and use of ALSS gear, ejection sequence, ejection decisions, envelope of the ejection system, seat-man separation, ejection initiation, normal operations and malfunctions. - a.
 A qualified AME or NI/ANI (for contract maintenance activities only) or USMC MOS 628X shall train the specific T/M/S mechanics prior to first flight and annually. - b.
 The Aeromedical Aspects of ejection. - c.
-Ejection with Night Vision Devices (NVD): Aviators, aircrew and selected passengers flying with NVDs in ejection seat aircraft require additional egress training.
-Failure to remove NVDs prior to ejection may result in serious injury or death.
-NVD removal will be incorporated into initial training and annual ejection seat/egress training.
-This training will include actual drills on removal of NVDs prior to ejection.
+Ejection with Night Vision Devices (NVD): Failure to remove NVDs prior to ejection may result in serious injury or death.
 The pilot in command of any NVD flight shall ensure non-NVD qualified personnel demonstrate proper technique of removing NVDs for ejection situations. - 2.
 Egress Training: Specific egress for the T/M/S aircraft shall be documented prior to flight and annually.
 In addition, qualified personnel shall train how to assist passengers and nonessential aircrew.
 A NATOPS qualified aircrew member or AME/628X shall give this training. - 3.
 Sensory Physiology/Situational Awareness This training shall be T/M/S and crew position specific.
 Instructors shall ensure coverage of relevant topics, such as: environmental threats, risk mitigation of sensory problems, visual illusions, low level flight, task saturation, anomalies of attention/complacency, learning, memory improvement, temporal distortion, spatial disorientation, nausea, and motion/simulator sickness as it affects aircrew personnel.
 Incorporating proper countermeasures and methods to achieve consistent situational awareness is the final objective of this module.